 Scientific name: Commelina communis

-What: leaves, stem
+What: flowers, leaves, stem

-How: leaves salad, stem steamed or cooked
+How: flowers raw or cooked, leaves salad, stem steamed or cooked

 Where: shade, partial sun, woods, fields, landscaping